madeforlosers/madeforlosers/README.md

 administrator of [@theblkbox-official](https://github.com/theblkbox-official)

-If you need to contact me, find me on discord at `ipod.classic`.
+If you need to contact me, good luck.
 I rarely read my e-mails.

 ## My abilities that I can think of